wallarm/product-documentation/docs/4.2/about-wallarm/api-discovery.md

 * View most attacked APIs for the last 7 days.
 * Filter out only attacked APIs, sort them by number of hits.
 * Filter APIs that consume and carry sensitive data.
-* Have an up-to-date API inventory with the option to [export it](../user-guides/api-discovery.md#download-openapi-specification-oas-of-your-api-inventory) into the OpenAPI v3 to compare it with your own API description.
-You can discover:
-    * The list of endpoints discovered by Wallarm, but absent in your specification (missing endpoints, also known as "Shadow API").
+* Find [shadow APIs](#shadow-api) - endpoints discovered by Wallarm, but absent in your specification (missing endpoints).
-    * The list of endpoints presented in your specification but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
+* [Download](../user-guides/api-discovery.md#download-openapi-specification-oas-of-your-api-inventory) discovered endpoints as specification in the OpenAPI v3 format and compare with your own API specifications to find endpoints presented in your specifications but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
 * [Track changes](#tracking-changes-in-api) in API that took place within the selected period of time.
 * Quickly [create rules](../user-guides/api-discovery.md#api-inventory-and-rules) per any given API endpoint.
-* Get full list of the malicious requests per any given API endpoint.
+* Get a full list of the malicious requests per any given API endpoint.
 * Provide your developers with access to the built API inventory reviewing and downloading.

 ## How API Discovery works?